 - The breadth of program offerings

-- Whether they are a good match personally for your child
+- Whether they are a good match personally

-We treat the symptoms, not the causes.
+We treat the causes, not just the symptoms.

 We have compiled programs and exercises for developing underlying “mental tools” needed for success, not only in reading and writing but in every area of LEARNING and ATTENTION:

 We stress the Learning Continuum as our point of evaluation and programming decisions.
 Where schools and tutors do their work on the top two steps of the continuum and make accommodations for weak areas, we are actually training the weaknesses to be strong enough to not need any accommodations or modifications.

 We have a specific and sequential Auditory Stimulation Training system.

 We have refined our Auditory, Memory, Processing, and Attention programs.

 We have a CORE Learning program developing motor skills, internal organization, visual skills, body, and attention awareness.